 Wallis and Futuna is a collection of French islands in the South Pacific Ocean, within Oceania.

-Its nearest neighbouring countries are Tuvalu to the north west, Kiribati to the north, Tokelau to the north east, Samoa to the east, Tonga to the south east and Fiji to the west and south west.
+Its nearest neighboring countries are Tuvalu to the north west, Kiribati to the north, Tokelau to the north east, Samoa to the east, Tonga to the south east and Fiji to the west and south west.

 It has a total area of 102 square miles (264 square kilometres).